 12. Power of officer to represent Board

-In all proceedings before a court of summary jurisdiction, any officer of the Board appointed by the Chairman in writing under his hand for that purpose may represent the Board in all respects as though such officer was the party concerned.
+In all proceedings before a court of summary jurisdiction, or proceedings under the Legal Deposit Act 2012 section 14 or 15, any officer of the Board appointed by the Chairman in writing under his hand for that purpose may represent the Board in all respects as though such officer was the party concerned.

-[Section 12 amended by No. 59 of 2004 s.
-141.]
+[Section 12 amended: No. 59 of 2004 s.
+141; No. 10 of 2012 s.
+22.]

 13. Proof of certain matters not required

-(1) In any prosecution or legal proceeding under the provisions of this Act or the regulations instituted by or under the direction of the Board, no proof shall be required, until evidence is given to the contrary, of —
+(1) In any prosecution or legal proceeding under the provisions of this Act or the Legal Deposit Act 2012 instituted by or under the direction of the Board, no proof shall be required, until evidence is given to the contrary, of —

 (a) the constitution of the Board;